Canine gait: Types of gait

+Medical use

 Evaluation of musculoskeletal and neurologic conditions requires canine gait analysis.
 This involves visual observation from several angles and may require use of new objective technologies for gait analysis including kinematic gait analysis, kinetic gait analysis (force plate analysis), and temporospatial gait analysis (pressure sensing walkways).
 These may be especially important for dogs competing in sporting events and in working dogs.